alihancakir/Netelsan_EQMAX_Display_Internship/README.md

 - The datasheet is not well-documented.
 - I guessed that 48x48 might be the best size, but when used it didn’t look good because the bitmap was too complex and detailed.
 - Afterwards, I thought of using a simpler version of the QR code and created one, but it still looked unclear.
-- For a quick result, I drew it in Paint.
+> ✅ Solved: For a quick result, I drew it in Paint.
 The camera can read it now.

 <p align="center">
    <img src="https://github.com/alihancakir/Archive-of-Nuvoton/blob/main/images/qr_step3.jpg" alt="Step3" width="400">